 6. Eloping in Washington State at sunrise or sunset

 Choosing to elope during sunset or sunrise will heavily depend on the location and activities that you decide on.
 I go over this with my couples after they’ve decided on a location and we start to put together their timeline, but here are a few points to consider!

 Reasons to Elope at Sunrise in Washington State

 If you decide to go on a popular hike then a sunrise elopement will be a great choice.
 National Parks in Washington tend to be a bit busier during the summer months so if you elope during the summer then choosing sunrise will be a great way to avoid all the crowds which will allow you to have a more private ceremony.
 Another reason to elope at sunrise is if you choose to have an all-day elopement!
 Yes, it’s a thing and nobody has ever regretted doing it.

 Reasons to Elope at Sunset in Washington State

-At sunset you’ll get the same gorgeous light as sunrise, but you won’t have to wake up super early.
+At sunset, you’ll get the same gorgeous light as sunrise, but you won’t have to wake up super early.
 So, if you’re naturally not a morning person then sunset will probably be the better choice for you!
 If you opt to have a few friends and family celebrate with you then a sunset ceremony would be good.
 You can always have a sunrise adventure session the morning of your elopement day if you want to be able to have more intimate experience and pictures with just the two of you with the epic light as well!

-Well, I hope this guide has given you some incredible insight on Eloping in Washington State!
+Well, I hope this guide has given you some incredible insight into Eloping in Washington State!
 I’m sure you’re so stoked and ready to get started planning your elopement.
 If you’re searching for an elopement photographer I would be so stoked to hear from you!
 You can contact me >HERE< and I can’t wait to connect!!

 Check out these related articles!